 - X-Cart can be upgraded and customized without affecting the overall PCI compliance provided by X-Payments

-See the following pages on how to set up a secure X-Cart with X-Payments in a PCI DSS manner:
+Examine the following pages on how to setup secure X-Cart with X-Payments in a PCI DSS manner:

 To become compliant SAQ C must be completed.